 Ha Giang

-2 days, 3 nights
+4 days/ 3 nights

 6/10

-$202 USD
+$251 USD

 WHY THIS TOUR?

 This journey is ideal for travelers who want to experience the wildest and most dramatic side of northern Vietnam in an active and immersive way.
-Combining scenic overland travel, cliffside trekking, stand-up paddle boarding on the emerald Nho Que River, camping beneath the spectacular Tu San Canyon, and visits to culturally rich highland communities, the tour offers a rare mix of adventure and authenticity.
+Combining scenic overland travel, cliffside trekking, kayaking on the emerald Nho Que River, camping beneath the spectacular Tu San Gorge, and visits to culturally rich highland communities, the tour offers a rare mix of adventure and authenticity.
 It is especially appealing for guests seeking more than a sightseeing trip—those who want to move through the landscape, sleep close to nature, and connect with the remote spirit of Ha Giang’s border region.
 The route sits within the wider Dong Van Karst Plateau UNESCO Global Geopark, while Ma Pi Leng, Nho Que, and Tu San are among the province’s most iconic natural highlights.

 Highlights